briannonw/startup/README.md

 # Personailty Quiz Website
-Do you ever wonder about yourself?
-What do your choices say about your personality?
-Do completly random choices have an ...
+Do you ever wonder what your choices say about you?
+This personality quiz website helps you explore how seemingly random decisions and personality traits affect and reveal deeper aspects of your personality.
+Each answer you give shapes your results, offering insights into who you are.
+Are you ready to find out what your choices say about you?
 ### Key Features
 * Secure login over HTTPS
 * Choice between two personality quizzes